Jorge Ordóñez Málaga

 Viticulture

 Traditional dry farmed viticulture.
 Practicing organic gobelet (vaso) trained vines.
-Cultivated completely by hand, with minimal human intervention.
-The majority of the vines receive no treatments whatsoever.
-Many of the vineyards are planted directly into the rock (slate) immediately after the phylloxera.
+Cultivated completely by hand, and grapes are carried up the mountain with the assistance of mules.
+The majority of the vines receive no treatments whatsoever and minimal human intervention.
+Many of the vineyards are planted directly into the rock (slate).

 Soils

+No organic matter.
 Decomposed slate with small a small percentage of white quartz.
-Located in the mountains of the Axarquía.
-No organic matter.

 Climate